blbadger/blbadger.github.io/3-body-problem-2.md

 ![sqrt compare]({{https://blbadger.github.io}}/3_body_problem/Threebody_divergence_wide.png)

-And extending the x-axis to $x \in [-40, 470] by stitching together multiple plots we find that the region to the right is repeated and stretched.
+And extending the x-axis to $x \in [-40, 470]$ by stitching together multiple plots we find that the region to the right is repeated and stretched at each repetition.

 ![compilation]({{https://blbadger.github.io}}/3_body_problem/threebody_compilation.png)